Declarations of war by Great Britain and the United Kingdom

+Background

 In the United Kingdom, the government and command of the armed forces is vested in the sovereign.
 Under the sovereign, direct control of the armed forces is divided between the government and the Defence Council.
 However, a constitutional convention has developed regarding parliamentary approval for military action.

 There has been a long-running debate regarding whether Parliament alone should have the power to declare war and more widely to commit British forces to armed conflict.
 This was attempted (to the limited extent of possible war against Iraq) in 1999 with the introduction of the Military Action Against Iraq (Parliamentary Approval) Bill.
 However Queen Elizabeth II, acting upon the advice of her government at the time, refused to grant her consent to allow the bill to be debated in Parliament and so it was dropped (Queen's Consent was needed before debate could take place because the bill affected the royal prerogative).
 The Constitutional Reform and Governance Act 2010 originally included a section that would have required Parliamentary approval for use of the armed forces, but this was dropped from the bill before royal assent.

 There have been no declarations of war since the Second World War (against Thailand in 1942, to be precise), though British Armed Forces have taken part in armed conflict on numerous occasions nonetheless.
-It is considered, in light of developments in international law since 1945, notably the Charter of the United Nations, that a declaration of war is now redundant as a formal international legal instrument.
+A committee of the House of Lords opined that the prohibition on initiating violent conflict in the Charter of the United Nations has made declaration of war redundant as a formal international legal instrument.

-The procedure for a declaration of war is set out in a letter dated the 23rd August 1939 from Gerald Fitzmaurice.
-It reads:Mr Harvey [Halifax's Private Secretary to whom Fitzmaurice's reply was sent].
+The procedure for a declaration of war is set out in a letter dated 23 August 1939 from Gerald Fitzmaurice.
+It reads: